 Imagine for a moment that you find a wallet someone has accidentally dropped on the ground.
 In the wallet are the person’s ID, credit cards, and $300.
 What would you do?

 I suspect most of us would attempt to track the person down and return the wallet.
 Why?
 Because it is the right thing to do.

 The Christian Post reported a story about an anonymous Christian finding a wallet and returning it to its rightful owner.
 The Christian did the right thing and he should be commended for doing so.
 If you have ever lost your wallet or ID, you know how stressful and gut-wrenching the experience is, especially in this day of identity theft.

 The problem I have with the Christian Post story is the motivation the Christian had for returning the wallet.
 Instead of it being a good, decent, honorable thing to do, the Christian had a “Biblical” reason for returning the wallet.

 The Christian attached a Post-it note to the wallet:

-The Christian who returned the wallet stated that his reason/motivation for returning the wallet was:
+The Christian who returned the wallet stated that the following verses were his reason/motivation for returning the wallet:

 And he answering said, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbour as thyself.
 Luke 10:27